 This is backed up by medical science.
 Stress causes us to create cortisol which changes the way our body functions to the fight or flight responses.
 For a short period, this elevates our physical abilities.
-However, the production of cortisol and adrenalin changes the way the Reticular Activating System gives us choice of our responses.
-We effectively only see options available from the ‘survival brain’ of the brain stem or ‘emotional brain’ of the limbic system and not the options usually available to us when relaxed, from the ‘thinking brain’ of the neo-cortex.
-How we react in stressful situations is not what we think, that is not available, but what underlying beliefs we have.
+However, the production of cortisol and adrenalin changes the way the Reticular Activating System gives us choice in our responses.
+We effectively only see options available from the ‘survival brain’ of the brain stem or ‘emotional brain’ of the limbic system.
+We don’t see the options usually available to us when relaxed.
+Those from the ‘thinking brain’ of the neo-cortex.
+How we react in stressful situations is not what we think (since that is not fully available), but what underlying beliefs we have.

 In a recent workshop, we discussed the participant’s behaviours when in a stressed state.
 The responses were that they saw decisions as binary options.
-Attendees reported that they were right and the other person was wrong and that they would expect the absolute best performance out of everyone around them and would react badly if the other person’s performance did not meet expectations.
+Attendees reported that they were right and the other person was wrong.
+They also found that they would expect the absolute best performance out of everyone around them and would react badly if the other person’s performance did not meet expectations.

-These behaviours are what you need when fighting bears or putting out fires, but exactly the wrong behaviours when trying to lead people who are solving complex problems.
+These behaviours are what you need when fighting bears or putting out fires.
+However, they are exactly the wrong behaviours when trying to lead people who are solving complex problems.

-From cognitive behavioural therapy, we can borrow the ABC model which describes the creative mode or as Steven Covey puts it, the pro-active and ‘ response-able’ mode (meaning capable of choosing your response).
+From cognitive behavioural therapy, we can borrow the ABC model.
+This describes the creative mode or as Steven Covey puts it, the pro-active and ‘response-able’ mode (meaning capable of choosing your response).
 We can see that actions do not create human responses.
-Instead, actions are perceived by a person, and that person responds based upon their belief system.
-Being aware or ‘having emotional intelligence’ is the ability to change one’s belief system such that the response to any action is conscious, positive, and beneficial, and not reactive, impulsive and potentially destructive.
+Instead, actions are perceived by a person.
+That person responds, based upon their belief system.
+Being aware, or ‘having emotional intelligence’ is the ability to change one’s belief system, such that the response to any action is conscious, positive, and beneficial, and not reactive, impulsive and potentially destructive.